 There are five parts to Ms. Edmonds deposition and the remaining 3 can be found at YouTube.

 Former FBI director Robert Mueller has been appointed Special Counsel in charge of investigating Russian involvement in the last presidential election.
 Mr. Mueller was FBI director at the time Ms. Edmonds was fired by the FBI.
 No action was taken by director Mueller regarding Sibel’s report of foreign entities engaged in espionage against the United States.
-One of these foreign entities is a 25 Billion dollar organization run by Islamic leader Fethullah Gulen, who lives in the United States and has received hundreds of millions of tax dollars to start charter schools in America.
+One of these foreign entities is a multi-billion dollar organization run by Islamic leader Fethullah Gulen.
+Mr. Gulen currently lives in the United States and has received hundreds of millions of tax dollars to start charter schools in America.

 After being fired by the FBI, Ms. Edmonds used official channels to address her allegations.
 These channels included filing a report with the DOJ Inspector General’s office, contacting appropriate Senate committees, and eventually a lawsuit that went to the Supreme Court.
 Even though Senator Chuck Grassley and others called her a “credible witness”, all her efforts were thwarted by a gag order based on the government’s decision to invoke State Secrets Privilege.
 This is documented in a story by The American Conservative.